toddjordan/ember-cli-dynamic-forms/README.md

 The postRender attribute is optional and provided primarily for cases where your schema is being passed as a string.
 You may also set the postRender function on your schema object.

-## Roadmap

-### Phase 1: Wrap Alpaca with an Ember component (Shipped!)

-Basically wrap alpaca with an Ember component.

-### Phase 2: Provide Convention Hooks for Reusable Form Assets (Coming January 2016)

-Provide the ability to provide reusable assets to form definitions, such as validations, formatting, interactions, etc.  Leverage Ember's mechanisms for file resolution to load these assets.

-### Phase 3: Provide Ember Data Hooks for Flexible Schema Options (Coming 1Q 2016)

-Use ember data to provide an extensible way to load form configuration.
-Provide the ability to pass a model object to the dynamic forms component.

 ## Development

 ### Setup